 Representing Mosman Council.
-Member of the Corporate Services, Audit and Risk Committee.
+Member of the Performance, Audit, Risk & Safety Committee.

 Clr Bendall has broad experience working in international financial and capital markets, and project management specialising in the trade and maritime infrastructure sector.
 He is also a legal practitioner with experience in regulatory reform and the provision of regulatory advice to corporations and the Government.

 Ms Penny Bingham Hall BA FAICD SF Fin (5)